 THE FINAL WORD

 This week I am keeping things short and sweet.
 If you are new to HAM radio, please do download the short guide to equipment if for no other reason than to become familiar with the terminology.
 Okay>?

 So what about you – what did you do to prep this week?

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Bargain Bin: Here are some personal favorites, including a nifty handheld scanner with a HAM band.
 No license needed!

-Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band for less than $100.
-Very portable.
-This one runs on 2 AA alkaline or rechargeable batteries that can be be recharged while in the scanner.
+Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band that is very portable.
+This one runs on 2 AA alkaline or rechargeable batteries that can be recharged while in the scanner.

 Dr. Bronner’s Sal Suds Liquid Cleanser: I know that Dr. Bronner’s Magic Castile soaps have a cult-like following but I prefer the Sal Suds.
 I call my DIY cleaner “Sudsy Sal”.